 Your estate is comprised of all assets of any value that you own or have control of.
 This may include insurance policies, investments, retirement accounts, real estate, business interests, recreational vehicles or equipment, special collections such as paintings, guns, coins, jewelry, or antiques.
 Your legacy includes much more.
 We understand the importance of passing on to future generations your core values and lessons learned.

 We offer free estate planning workshops to share additional information on the importance of comprehensive estate planning.
 Join us at our next free Estate Planning Workshop.

 Asset protection planning involves making prudent decisions today to protect yourself, your business, and your hard-earned assets from loss due to lawsuits, creditors or bankruptcies.
 This type of legal planning is especially prudent for professionals and business owners, whose personal assets could be at risk due the nature of their employment.

 Statistically and anecdotally, we all know that the number of divorces, lawsuits and bankruptcies is staggering.
 While no one believes lightning will strike them, wealth created through a lifetime of work, saving and investing can be lost overnight if these forms of man-made lightning do strike.
 To protect your assets from such disaster, proper risk management strategies should be given careful consideration.
 These strategies include exempting your assets from the claims of creditors, limiting your liability through legal entities, and transferring your risk through insurance.

 State and federal laws exempt some of your assets from the claims of creditors.
-Note that while some states allow you to choose either the state or federal exemptions, in Tennessee you must use the state exemptions and federal bankruptcy exemptions are not available.
+Click here to download a listing of Tennessee’s exempt assets; note that while some states allow you to choose either the state or federal exemptions, in Tennessee you must use the state exemptions and federal bankruptcy exemptions are not available.

 Once you have identified the protected asset classes available to you under applicable law, it may be prudent to maximize your protection by converting non-exempt assets into exempt assets.